-Transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed in this section of the MD&A. Details of transactions between the Company and other related parties are disclosed below, with the exception of the short-term loans from Ivanhoe Electric, JCHX bridge loan and strategic arrangement with JCHX, all of which are described under the heading "Corporate Activities."
+Transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed in this section of the MD&A. Details of transactions between the Company and other related parties are disclosed below, with the exception of the strategic arrangement with JCHX for the joint development of the Alacran Project; JCHX bridge loan; short-term loans from Ivanhoe Electric; and bridge financing from Ivanhoe Electric and JCHX to support development of the Alacran Project, all of which are described under the heading "Corporate Activities."